Christmas Darkness and Light

 She believed that education helped everyone to respect the dignity of all people, regardless of color or creed.
 Mary McLeod Bethune served as founder and head of the National Council of Negro Women.
 She also served in the National Youth Administration and advised President Franklin D. Roosevelt on minority affairs.

-Her diary[i] entry from 7 December 1937 offers insight into the hopeful attitude that allowed Mary McLeod Bethune to accomplish so much: “I know so well why I must be here and why I must go to tea at the White House — to remind them always that we belong here; we are a part of America.”
+Her diary[i] entry from 7 December 1937 offers insight into the hopeful attitude that allowed Mary to accomplish so much: “I know so well why I must be here and why I must go to tea at the White House — to remind them always that we belong here; we are a part of America.”

 Mary McLeod Bethune was called “the Black Rose”.
 When she was speaking, she would describe a “people garden”.
 She said the people of the world were like flowers growing in a garden.
 Red, yellow, small, or tall, all were different, but each was lovely.